Nuremberg Charterhouse

 What’s the best time to visit?

-The best times to visit are during spring and early autumn, when the weather is pleasant and the crowds are smaller.
+The best times to visit are generally during spring and fall when the weather is pleasant.
+Additionally, visiting on weekdays can help avoid larger crowds.

 Is it wheelchair accessible?